smoothstepdesign/Multisite-Language-Switcher/install-config-and-use.md

 `<?php if ( function_exists( 'the_msls' ) ) the_msls(); ?>`

-There probably will be new other possible features in the next versions of this plugin…
+There probably will be new other possible features in the next versions of this pluginâ€¦